jnewcs/hogar-nazaret/_carousel_highlights/en/voces-de-opera-por-los-ninos-del-hogar.md

 always_show: false

 ---
-An evening of art and music in the company of distinguished artists and celebrities from Puerto Rico to benefit the Hogar Albergue para Niños Jesús de Nazaret.
+Come enjoy an evening of art and music in the company of distinguished artists and celebrities from Puerto Rico to benefit the Hogar Albergue para Niños Jesús de Nazaret!